univention/univention-corporate-server/packaging/univention-ucs-translation-template/README.md

 UMC also uses XML files, which need separate translation.

 For UMC-only modules it is sufficient to use `dh-umc-module-build` and `dh-umc-module-install`.
-If the package contains other Python of JavaScript files, `univention-l10n-build` and `univention-l10n-install` must be used in *addition*.
+If the package contains other Python or JavaScript files, `univention-l10n-build` and `univention-l10n-install` must be used in *addition*.

 Translation package
 -------------------